hackclub/hackclub/workshops/nextjs_dashboard/README.md

 ## Registering for API keys

-Before we begin coding, you’ll need to sign up for a [Dark Sky API key](https://darksky.net/dev/).
+Before we begin coding, you’ll need to sign up for a [Open Weather API key](https://home.openweathermap.org/users/sign_up).
 Go ahead and visit the site and sign up.
-Once you’re logged in, you’ll reach a page that says “Your Secret Key.”
-Leave this site open, you’ll need the key in just a moment.
+Once you’re logged in, go to the API keys tab.
+Leave this page open, you’ll need the key in just a moment.

 Go sign up for an [News API key](https://newsapi.org/).
 After signing up, you’ll see “API key.”
 Also keep this open.